DanielSMartin/Extended-project/README.md

 # Extended-project
 Repository containing the coding and implementation of the information engine, using Qiskit and Python.
-The repository is split up into different cases, including a file for numerical analysis of matrices, files for each qubit number (1,2 etc) and an inventory of functions used throughout.
+The repository is split up into different cases investogated over the course of the project.

-Additional python coding has been added for different plots, reproducing the results of Kagan Yanik et al (2020).

-Numerical analysis has also been added for the 2023 Herrera Paper.
-The defined functions used in relevant files can be found in 'Herrera Energies'.
+Qiskit files contain work consisting of qubit circuits and effects of Hamiltonians of energies.

+Python coding, named Herrera attempt to reproduce results of a two qubit entangled bath.
+Due to lack of comparison with a un-entangled case, this was left and instead work began to focus on a qubit engine of similar design to the paper by Yanik.

+Remaining files relate to the one qubit and two qubit heat engines and the effects of relevant Hamiltonian changes.